|

 art several inartistic gins were committed.
 A restoration now running is

-6).
+and 6).

-In the northern cross aisle, a silver altar, the work of two Portuguese
+In the Northern Cross aisle, a silver altar, the work of two Portuguese

-the nineteenth century.
+wars of the nineteenth century.

 Another thing worth seeing is a fourteenth century sculptured tomb, with